near/community/meetings/chain-wg.md

 * Network
 * Cryptographic primitives

+## 09.22.2020

+Marcelo: working on fixing massive state sync test.

+Piotr: Investigating memory leak.
+500 MB out of 1.8 GB is used by rocksdb.
+Need to look into memory used by wasmer.
+Investigate actix memory usage

+Alex: Syncing from archival nodes.
+MOONGLOW

+Bowen: Testing syncing from archival on mainnet.
+Fixed several issues with block sync and partial chunks in storage.
+Fix an inconsistentcy with final state.

 ## 09.15.2020
 Michael: fix issue with slowdown when there are many (10k) transactions submitted to the node